lizongyao123/yolov3_handtrack/README.md

 # To Do
 - Hyper parameters tuning for better result
 - Use other dataset for more robust inferrence
-- Please add issues if you found better way!!!
+- Please post issues if you found better way!!!